zaczap/bios201/Workshop2/README.md

 :question: **6.2 How does the outlier sample compare to the other samples
 	   in terms of SFTPA1 and SFTPA2, two lung-specific genes?
 What does that suggest?**

+You can find the answers to the questions [here](https://github.com/zaczap/bios201/blob/master/Workshop2/Answers.md).